adorosario/customgpt-streamlit/README.md

 - **API Key Input**: Secure text input for entering the CustomGPT API Key.
 - **Project Selection**: Dropdown to select a project for the chatbot conversation.
 - **Chat Interface**: Real-time chat interface for interacting with the CustomGPT chatbot.
-- **Chat History**: Displays the conversation history.
 - **Reset Chat**: Button to reset the chat history.

 ## Troubleshooting
 - **API Key Issues**: Ensure that your CustomGPT API Key is entered correctly.
 - **Connection Problems**: Check your internet connection if the app fails to connect to the CustomGPT API.
-- **Unknown Errors**: For unhandled errors, check your CustomGPT Dashboard for more details.
+- **Unknown Errors**: For unhandled errors or query logs, check your CustomGPT Dashboard for more details.

 ## Support
 For support, please contact the repository owner or submit an issue on the GitHub repository page.
+You can also [contact CustomGPT](https://customgpt.ai/contact-us).

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your proposed changes.